hdShang/arxiv-daily/docs/cs-RO/2025-12-21/papers/251217853v1-anytask-an-automated-task-and-data-generation-framework-for-advancin.md

 ---
 layout: default
-title: AnyTask: an Automated Task and Data Generation Framework for Advancing Sim-to-Real Policy Learning
+title: "AnyTask: an Automated Task and Data Generation Framework for Advancing Sim-to-Real Policy Learning"
 ---

 # AnyTask: an Automated Task and Data Generation Framework for Advancing Sim-to-Real Policy Learning